nanosatlab/kicad-lib/README.md

 # kicad-lib
 Repository of the KiCad Libraries from NSL.

+Notice that many of the symbols are already included in KiCad libraries, it is prefereable to use generic symbols instead of custom ones.

 ## Library structure